alexwlchan/alexwlchan.net/src/_articles/2016/2016-11-16-you-should-use-keyring.md

 ---
+layout: article
 date: 2016-11-16 07:48:00 +00:00
-layout: post
+title: Use keyring to store your credentials
 summary: If you need to store passwords in a Python application, use the keyring module to keep them safe.
-tags:
-  - python
-  - infosec
-  - python:keyring
-title: Use keyring to store your credentials
-old_syntax_highlighting: true
+topic: Python
 ---

 I write a lot of Python scripts that interact with online services, which usually means requires my passwords and API keys.